KASUYASU/cutsim/README.txt

-Cutsim is very experimental at the moment!
+This is a revised Cutsim that can be used more practically.

+5-Axis simulations are supported.

-the code is divided into the following parts:
+The code is divided into the following parts:

 g2m: calls the emc2 rs274 G-code interpreter and builds and produces a list of canonLine objects
 libcutsim: cutting-simulation library (octree stock-model, stock/tool volumes, isosurface algorithms)